Business Setup in Saudi Arabia (KSA) with 100% Foreign Ownership.

 71% of new commercial registrations took place in Riyadh, Makkah and the Eastern Province, making these places ideal for business setup.

-Foreign Invesment Magnet
+Foreign Investment Magnet

 Saudi Arabia attracted SAR 54.4 billion (USD 14.5 billion) of foreign direct investment in just the first nine months of 2024, indicating its appeal in global businesses.